MonetDB/MonetDB/documentation/monetdbe/monetdbe_api.rst

 MonetDBe API
 ============

+MonetDBe is embedded version of the MonetDB server code.
 The application is built around the libmonetdbe.so library.
 In line with the conventions of the MonetDB code base, all instructions return a string which contains possible error messages encountered during the interpretation.
 If all went well they return a NULL.
 Otherwise it the exception message thrown by the MonetDB kernel.

 General considerations
 ----------------------

 There can be a single :memory: database or local persistent database open at a time.
+The daabase location should be passed as a full path.
+Relative paths are currently not supported.

+As soon as you create a connection with another database, the content of the :memory: data store is lost.
+MonetDB/e can also be used as a proxy to a remote database.
-As soon as you open another database its content is gone.
-It is possible to have multiple connections open with full-fledge MonetDB servers.
+It is possible to have multiple such connections open.

 Data Types
 ----------